 Depending on the chosen message delivery semantics, the broker client code should appropriately handle retries, timeouts, and error handling.

-Azure Table Storage is a NoSQL key-value store with high availability, durability, and scalability.
-Its key characteristics include eventual consistency, a limited query capability compared to SQL databases, and a maximum table size of 500 TB.
-It is well-suited for storing large amounts of semi-structured data, such as user profiles, device information, and log data.
+Azure Table Storage is a NoSQL key-value store with high availability and durability, plus scalability.
+Notable characteristics include eventual consistency.
+Query capability remains narrower than what relational databases offer.
+Maximum storage is 5 PiB per general-purpose v2 storage account.
+Table Storage is well-suited for storing large amounts of semi-structured data such as user profiles, device information, plus log data.

 The cold start problem in Azure Functions refers to the delay in function execution when the runtime needs to spin up a new instance to handle a request.
 To mitigate this, you can use strategies like keeping the function app warm, using a consumption plan with a pre-warmed instance, or leveraging a dedicated App Service plan.